 VAT-Specialized—services include both evaluation and training of the customer.
 It an individualized goal-driven service that teaches skills to overcome or manage impediments to employment.
 This service is purchased for a customer only when another structured VAT must not meet the customer's needs.

+The Deaf Premium is available for all Vocational Adjustment Services, except VAT-Specialized, for information go to VR-SFP 20.5 Deaf Service Premium.
+The Mileage Premium is available for all Vocational Adjustment Services, for information go to VR-SFP 20.6 Mileage Premium.
+Service Authorizations for premiums are issued at the same time the service authorization for the base services is issued.

+The links below will take you to the service definition, process and procedures, outcomes required for payment and fee for each of the VAT services.

+VR-SFP 13.7 VAT Explore the "You" in Work

+VR-SFP 13.8 VAT Skills to Pay the Bills—Mastering Soft Skills for Workplace Success

+VR-SFP 13.9 VAT Soft Skills for Work Success

+VR-SFP 13.10 VAT Entering the World of Work

+VR-SFP 13.11 VAT Job Search Training—for Pre-Employment Transitional Services Customers Only

+VR-SFP 13.12 VAT Disability Disclosure Training

+VR-SFP 13.13 VAT Money Smart—A Financial Education Training

+VR-SFP13.14 VAT Public Transportation Training

+VR-SFP 13.15 VAT Specialized Evaluation

+VR-SFP 13.16 Vocational Adjustment Training Specialized

 In addition to VR Standards for Providers contractors, Transition Educator providers and Nontraditional providers may provide VAT services.
 Refer to Chapter C-1005: Non-Contracted Providers for information about the requirements of Nontraditional providers and Transition Educator providers.

-The required outcome for payment for each service is found at the links below:

-Exploring the "You" in Work—13.7.3 Outcomes Required for Payment

-Soft Skills for Work Success—13.9.3 Outcomes Required for Paymnt

-Soft Skills to Pay the Bills—Mastering Soft Skills for Workplace Success—13.8.3 Outcomes Required for Payment

-Entering the World of Work—13.10.3 Outcomes Required for Payment

-Preparing for a Job Search—13.11.3 Outcomes Required for Payment

-Disability Disclosure Training—13.12.3 Outcomes Required for Payment

-Money Smart—A Financial Education Training—13.13.3 Outcomes Required for Payment

-Public Transportation Training—13.14.3 Outcomes Required for Payment

-VAT-Specialized Evaluation—13.15.3 Outcomes Required for Payment and for VAT-Specialized—13.16.3 Outcomes Required for Payment.

-For VAT-Specialized Evaluation and VAT-Specialized, the VR counselor signs the VR3135B, Vocational Training Specialized Training Plan, indicating agreement with the VAT goals, objectives, and training hours before training is provided after the evaluation or after additional monthly hours are authorized with a service authorization.
+For VAT-Specialized Evaluation and VAT-Specialized, the VR counselor signs the VR3135B, Vocational Training Specialized Training Plan, indicating agreement with the VAT goals, objectives, and training hours before training is provided after the evaluation or before additional monthly hours are authorized with a service authorization.

 The VAT staff qualifications can be found at VR-SFP 13.2.3 Vocational Adjustment Trainer Staff Qualifications.

-For information about VAT fees, refer to VR-SFP 13.17 Chapter Fee Chart.

 VAT services may not be purchased more than once for a customer without management approval.
 If it is necessary to purchase a VAT service more than once, a VR3472, Contracted Service Modification Request, must be completed and approved by the director of VR.

 Transition Educators and Nontraditional Providers Fees